• Skip to primary navigation

 • Place the fish chunks in a medium sized bowl and sprinkle all of the listed ingredients to marinate the fish.
 Set aside to refrigerate for 1-2 hours (I no longer leave it overnight). (picture 1)

-• On medium heat, melt the coconut oil then add the fish chunks and proceed to seal each side.
+• On medium heat, add olive oil then add the fish chunks and proceed to seal each side.
 The fish will be opaque when sealed, be careful not to keep turning the fish.
 We are only sealing, not cooking it. (picture 2)

 • Once sealed, remove from the pan and set aside.

-• Add some more coconut oil if required, melt, then saute the onion, scallion, garlic and ginger until soft and translucent.
+• Add some more olive oil if required then saute the onion, scallion, garlic and ginger until soft and translucent.

 • Add the bell peppers and cook until soft for 5 minutes (picture 3)